Save the Oleander Hotel!

 Join the effort!

-to time and neglect.
-If you would like to become a sponsor of this project you can reach out to us by emailing us at restoregrandisle@gmail.com or calling us at 985.226.3766.
+The next phase will be to renovate this historic landmark and bring it back to its former glory.
+If you would like to donate to the restoration of the project you can reach out to us by emailing us at restoregrandisle@gmail.com or calling us at 985.226.3766.

 Donations: